wildonion/hoopoe/README.md

 ## ᝰ.ᐟ What am i?

-i'm hoopoe, the social event platform to hoop.
+i'm hoopoe, the social event platform to hoop!

 ## Execution flow & system design?

 > any notification coming from different components or other service actor workers must be done accroding to the following steps:

+- **step0)** a register notif api call can be written to register either a producer or a consumer in the bakcground.

 - **step1)** producer sends `NotifData` to exchange.